tea2x/quantum-purse-key-vault/README.npm.md

    */
   static get_ckb_tx_message_all(serialized_mock_tx: Uint8Array): Uint8Array;
   /**
+   * Check strength of a password.
-   * Measure bit strength of a password
+   * There is no official weighting system to calculate the strength of a password.
+   * This is just a simple implementation for ASCII passwords.
+Feel free to use your own password checker.
    *
    * **Parameters**:
    * - `password: Uint8Array` - utf8 serialized password.
+   * - `threshold: u32` - The lower bound for the password strength in bit security.
    *
    * **Returns**:
    * - `Result<u16, JsValue>` - The strength of the password measured in bit on success,